 This new environment demands a very different kind of project model that looks more like this:

 Think of a typical new product today like the next generation of the iPhone.
-Do you think that a traditional plan-driven approach to project management with an emphasis on predictability, planning, and control would work well to develop that kind of product?
+Do you think that a traditional plan-driven approach with an emphasis on predictability, planning, and control would work well to develop that kind of product?

 How Are These Two Approaches Different?